 Given that the SP log is a lithology-dependent well log, the estimation of Csh from the baseline-corrected SP log provides a quick interpretation of permeable and impermeable zones as sweet spots for potential CO2 storage.
 To interpret the sweet spots along the well, we compute the moving window average of the estimated Csh as Csh*Un=m=-∞∞CshmUn-m, where * is the convolution operator and U is the unit step function.
 The window is defined to have a size n=400, corresponding to 200 ft for a well log with sampling rate of 0.5 ft.
 A cutoff, κ, is defined to mask the sweet spots such that Csh*U<κ⟹Cshsweet.
 Here we define κ=0.6.
 However, it is recommended to apply further petrophysical analysis to improve the sweet spot identification for more accurate interpretation.

 The implemented workflow with ABC-Net is capable of rapid estimation for a large number of wells with varying degrees of baseline trends, as well as robust to varying logging interval, multiple runs, and noise levels.
 A single training session is required for ABC-Net to obtain the optimal weights and biases.
 Once trained to estimate the baseline-corrected SP log, ABC-Net can be deployed for a very large number of wells to obtain predictions of permeable and impermeable zones very rapidly.
-Furthermore, by mapping the spatial distribution of wells along a region, (e.g., the Gulf of Mexico), the ABC-Net worfklow can be deployed to estimate regional sweet spots at a basin scale within reasonable accuracy and at very low computational costs.
+Furthermore, by mapping the spatial distribution of wells along a region, (e.g., the Gulf of Mexico), the ABC-Net worfklow can be applied to estimate regional sweet spots at a basin scale within reasonable accuracy and at very low computational costs.

 ABC-Net provides rapid estimation of baseline-corrected SP logs, which are used to estimate the volumetric concentration of shale along the well as a tool to identify permeable and impermeable zones for CO2 storage.
 However, ABC-Net is only trained for SP log baseline correction, and would require more data and retraining in order to estimate other well logs for lithology identification.
-Also, the attributes used to train ABC-Net require pre-computing and can be time consuming, so further sensitivity and feature selection for the best attributes should be performed.
+Also, the SP log-derived attributes used to train ABC-Net require precompution and can be time consuming, so further sensitivity and feature selection for the best attributes should be performed.

 Conclusions